WeAreTheField/wearethefield/inprogress/music/index.md

 - Would ideally like any possible statistics on amount of non-affiliated scholars that submit papers to conferences

-### Amount of independent/non-affiliated scholars presenting papers at conferences (see note):
+### Number of independent/non-affiliated scholars presenting papers at conferences (see note):
  <pre class="mermaid">
             graph TD
             A[SAM]